joinmarket-webui/jam/README.md

 You can install it via the RaspiBlitz Services menu: ```Services > j [BTC JoinMarket+JoininBox menu]```

+This prototype makes use of the JoinMarket [RPC API](https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/996).
+For this, you will need JoinMarket [version 0.9.3](https://github.com/JoinMarket-Org/joinmarket-clientserver/releases/tag/v0.9.3) or higher.
+If needed you can upgrade JoinMarket to the latest commit via the JoininBox menu on your RaspiBlitz: Type `jm` in the command line and select ```UPDATE > ADVANCED > JMCOMMIT```.
+This will install the latest development version from JoinMarket's master branch.

 ### Prerequisite: JoinMarket API Service

 2. As the joinmarket user on your RaspiBlitz, generate a self-signed certificate for the JoinMarket API Service as described [here](https://linuxize.com/post/creating-a-self-signed-ssl-certificate/), and put the certificate and the key in the `~/.joinmarket/ssl/` directory.